mcvine/training/README.md

 # MCViNE training

-Help MCViNE users to understand the use cases and how to run a simulation.
+Help MCViNE users to understand the use cases and learn how to run a simulation.

 To use the materials,